bentomas/node-continuables/README.md

 Examples:
 --------

-    // write an asynchronous function that outputs whatever it is given var async_function = function(val) {
+    // an asynchronous function that outputs whatever it is given var async_function = function(val) {
       var cont = continuables.create();  // This line creates a continuable for this function